TERREMEMBER/znbase/docs/content/v1.3/api/ysql/commands/_index.md

 showAsideToc: true
 ---

-The following SQL statements are supported by the Yugabyte Structured Query Language (YSQL).
+The following SQL statements are supported by the ZNbase Structured Query Language (YSQL).

 | Statement | Description |
 |-----------|-------------|